LoveAsAConstruct/Vibes-Button/README.md

 ### Obtaining the API Key

 You will need an OpenAI API key connected to an account with funds.
 OpenAI scans GitHub for exposed keys, but a Google Drive link will be provided for a key with $5 in compute credits.
+This key can be found here: https://docs.google.com/document/d/1xw2aQxEXkImmbOJaUXQJEvkvBcpeyFIeQ1V7M0RUCV4/edit?usp=sharing

 ### Entering the API Key